Carrier Compliance: Freight Management’s X Factor

 Performance criteria are only as good as the data that underpins them.
 A vital first step, therefore, is to analyze your existing inbound and/or outbound transportation needs.
 Armed with this analysis, you can create a list of specifications that becomes the yardstick by which you evaluate prospective service providers.

-“We often help shippers to identify the metrics that are relevant for their freight network,” says Andy Moses, senior vice president of sales and solutions, Penske Logistics.
+“We often help shippers to identify the metrics that are relevant for their freight network,” says Andy Moses, senior vice president of solutions and sales strategy, Penske Logistics.

 The list of metrics might be long, and its items vary according to the nature of the business and its supporting freight network.
 However, three key areas warrant special attention.